HippoCampusRobotics/fav_docs/tutorials/bag_file_plotting.rst

-Create Beatiful Plots in LaTex
+Create Beautiful Plots in LaTex
 ==============================

 We will share/have shared a LaTex template via Overleaf with you.